Thursday, September 29, 2016

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE.

-“Kicks” is one of the best and freshest independent films of the year, yet ingenious and original.
+“Kicks” is one of the year’s best and freshest independent films, yet it is ingenious and original.

-This new coming-of-age story builds tension in eighty minutes of wondering characters surviving in the slums of America.
+This new coming-of-age story builds tension over eighty minutes as characters survive in America’s slums.

 Courtesy of Focus Features

-The first fifteen minutes of the film seem to be the most extended Nike Air Jordan’s commercial ever.
-This story is not about an ordinary tennis shoe, it is about "THE JORDANS."
+The first fifteen minutes of the film feel like the most extended Nike Air Jordan commercial ever.
+This story is not about an ordinary tennis shoe; it is about “THE JORDANS.”

-Once the main character starts looking for what is worth in life, is when the action takes off.
+Once the main character starts looking for what is worth in life, the action takes off.

 Courtesy of Focus Features

-In the suburbs of Oakland, California, we meet Brandon (Jahking Guillory), an introvert teenager who likes to hang out with his older buddies, Rico (Christopher Meyer) and Albert (CJ Wallance).
-They love to smoke, drink and rap.
+In the suburbs of Oakland, California, we meet Brandon (Jahking Guillory), an introverted teenager who likes to hang out with his older buddies, Rico (Christopher Meyer) and Albert (CJ Wallance).
+They love to smoke, drink, and rap.

-Brandon, after being beaten up in a very humiliating incident - he and his friends set off on a quest to recuperate his biggest treasure, his stolen tennis shoes.
+After being beaten up in a humiliating incident, Brandon and his friends set out on a quest to recover his most prized possession, his stolen tennis shoes.

 Courtesy of Focus Features

-In “Kicks,” the city plays one of the main characters.
+In “Kicks,” the city is one of the main characters.

 Courtesy of Focus Features

-While the meanest guy in the “barrio,” Flaco (Kofi Siriboe), physically abuses Brandon (14), his five-year-old also is also getting abused.
+While the meanest guy in the “barrio,” Flaco (Kofi Siriboe), physically abuses Brandon (14), his five-year-old is also being abused.

 Flaco tries to teach a lesson to his son, but he has no moral authority over him - this is a fundamental element woven through the plots and subplots of the movie.

 “Kicks” underlines a cycle of abuse.
-The irony comes when someone preaches respect, while he is no respecting those who are vulnerable.
+The irony comes when someone preaches respect while failing to respect those who are vulnerable.

 Courtesy of Focus Features

-The young actors of "Kicks" are terrific.
+The young actors in “Kicks” are terrific.
 They had fun working with director Justin Tipping.

-Justin said: “I was terrified the first day of shooting!
-It was like a weird experience and at the same time, it was incredible to work with all of those talented kids.”
+Justin said, “I was terrified the first day of shooting!
+It was a weird experience, and at the same time, it was incredible to work with all those talented kids.”

-“Kicks” is a remarkable film debut for the director Justin Tipping.
+“Kicks” is a remarkable film debut for director Justin Tipping.

-The musical evolution of the film unfolds the drama.
-The director, cleverly, incorporated hip-hop in the beginning to foreshadowing the rap that plays later, showing the transformation of a fragile teenager molding into a robust young adult.
+The director cleverly incorporates hip-hop early on to foreshadow the rap that plays later, showing the transformation of a fragile teenager into a robust young adult.

 In other parts of the world, some movies about troubled kids have been made in a similar tone.
-For example, the award winner Mexican production “Güeros,” last year’s independent sensation “Dope,” the Oscar winner “Tsotsi” from South Africa, "My Brother the Devil" from the U.K., and the iconic “Boys n the Hood” by John Singleton.
+For example, the award-winning Mexican production “Güeros,” last year’s independent sensation “Dope,” the Oscar-winning “Tsotsi” from South Africa, “My Brother the Devil” from the U.K., and the iconic “Boys n the Hood” by John Singleton.